Vitamin B complex - detailed information

-Do you want to be fit, resilient and able to concentrate well in your everyday life?
-Then you should ensure that you have an adequate supply of the B complex vitamins.
-With the eight B vitamins in Vitamin B complex Are you doing something for your physical resilience , your mental alertness and your nervous system .
+If you want to be fit, resilient, and able to concentrate well in your everyday life, you should ensure you have an adequate supply of B-complex vitamins.
+With the eight B vitamins in Vitamin B Complex, you'll be doing something for your physical resilience, mental alertness, and nervous system.

-The B vitamins (B1, B2, B6, B12, niacin, pantothenic acid) support normal energy metabolism and ensure that your body can obtain energy from food.
+The B vitamins (B1, B2, B6, B12, niacin, pantothenic acid) support normal energy metabolism and thus ensure that your body can obtain energy from food.
 Vitamins B6 and B12, together with folic acid, support normal homocysteine metabolism.
-Regulating the homocysteine concentration in the blood is so important because too much of this amino acid can cause damage to blood vessels, increases the risk of cardiovascular disease and is associated with depression and dementia in old age.
-Taking folic acid is particularly recommended for women who want children and for pregnant women in order to ensure a healthy pregnancy and support the child's growth.
+Regulating homocysteine concentrations in the blood is so important because too much of this amino acid can cause damage to blood vessels, increase the risk of cardiovascular disease, and is linked to depression and dementia in old age.
+Taking folic acid is particularly recommended for women who want to have children and for pregnant women to support a healthy pregnancy and the growth of the child.

-Vitamin B2 (riboflavin) helps protect cell components from oxidative damage (immune protection)
+• Vitamin B2 (riboflavin) contributes to the protection of cell components from oxidative damage (immune protection)

-Niacin (vitamin B3) contributes to normal functioning of the nervous system (mental functions)
+• Niacin (vitamin B3) contributes to the normal function of the nervous system (mental functions)

-Pantothenic acid (vitamin B5) helps reduce tiredness and fatigue
+• Pantothenic acid (vitamin B5) contributes to the reduction of tiredness and fatigue

-Vitamin B12 (cobalamin) is for blood formation and your Energy balance important
+• Vitamin B12 (cobalamin) is important for blood formation and your energy balance

-We have chosen the dosage so that with just one soft gel capsule you Vitamin B complex Your daily requirement of all important B vitamins you can cover.
+We have chosen the dosage so that you can cover your daily requirement of all important B vitamins with just one soft gel capsule of vitamin B complex.

-The B complex includes eight vitamins .
+The B complex comprises eight vitamins.
 These serve as precursors for coenzymes and play a central role in many metabolic processes.
-For example, B vitamins are important for digesting sugar, proteins and fats.
-They are also essential for DNA synthesis , the formation of blood , hormones , Neurotransmitters and for the function of the nervous system .
+For example, B vitamins are important for digesting sugar, proteins, and fats.
+They are also essential for DNA synthesis, the formation of blood, hormones, neurotransmitters, and the functioning of the nervous system.

-The function of the B vitamins is essentially to activate different enzymes that often work closely together.
-Therefore, you should ensure you get enough of all B vitamins and eat a balanced diet to protect yourself from deficiency symptoms that can arise, for example, from fatigue and Difficulty concentrating A high supply of a single B vitamin can lead to a relative deficiency of another.
-For an even supply of all vitamins, preparations that contain all eight B vitamins in a fixed amount, for example the recommended daily dose for adults, can be useful.
+The function of the B vitamins essentially consists in activating different, but often closely interacting, enzymes.
+Therefore, you should ensure you get enough of all B vitamins and maintain a balanced diet to protect yourself from deficiencies, which can manifest as fatigue and poor concentration, for example.
+A high intake of one B vitamin can lead to a relative deficiency of another.
+For a balanced intake of all vitamins, dietary supplements containing all eight B vitamins in a set amount, for example, the recommended daily intake for adults, can be useful.

 Vitamin B1 (thiamine)